James Green (wrestler): 2021

-2022
+2022–2023

-In his last year, Green competed at the prestigious Golden Grand Prix Ivan Yarygin on January 28, but failed to place by losing to 2020 European Champion Kurban Shiraev.
+Green competed at the prestigious Golden Grand Prix Ivan Yarygin on January 28, 2022, but failed to place after losing to European Champion Kurban Shiraev.
 He bounced back by beating Dillon Williams on February 12 at Bout at the Ballpark.
-Green competed at the prestigious Yasar Dogu International on February 27, claiming a silver medal on the last tournament of his career.
+Green then competed at the prestigious Yasar Dogu International on February 27, claiming a silver medal.

-On April 8, Green announced he would retire from the competitive side of the sport.
+On April 8, 2022, Green announced he would retire from the competitive side of the sport due to recurrent injuries, and would switch to coaching.

+More than a year later, on June 27, 2023, Green announced he would be coming out of retirement after successful surgeries.

+2024

+In March, Green took fifth place at the Yasar Dogu International down at 65 kilograms, recording three wins and two losses in his first tournament since 2022.
+In April, Green competed at the US Olympic Team Trials, suffering a first-round loss to NCAA champion Jesse Mendez.

+In September, Green competed at the US World Team Trials back at 70 kilograms, winning five matches, including victories over US National champions Jordan Oliver and Alec Pantaleo, to make his seventh US World Team.

+In October, Green competed at the World Championships, though after a win over U20 World Champion Peiman Biabani from Canada, he was eliminated by European finalist Akaki Kemertelidze from Georgia, placing eleventh.

 Coaching career

 After retiring from competing in freestyle on April 8, 2022, Green was named the National Freestyle Developmental Coach for USA Wrestling.
 On his first tournament as a coach, Green led Team USA to the 2022 U17 World Championship in freestyle.
+After 14 months in the position, Green stepped down to go back to competitive wrestling.
+On August 10, 2023, Green was named the assistant coach for the Nebraska Cornhuskers.